Kuadrant/authorino/docs/user-guides/edge-authentication-architecture-festival-wristbands.md

 EOF
 ```

-## 6. Setup the internal workload
+## ❺ Setup the internal workload

 ### Deploy the Talker API

-The **Talker API** is just an echo API, included in the Authorino examples.
-We will use it in this guide as the service to be protected with Authorino.
+The **Talker API** is a simple HTTP service that echoes back in the response whatever it gets in the request.
+We will use it in this guide as the sample service to be protected by Authorino.

 ```sh
 kubectl -n internal apply -f https://raw.githubusercontent.com/kuadrant/authorino-examples/main/talker-api/talker-api-deploy.yaml